justMoritz/sapopin.js/readme.md

 A simple and easy jQuery based Plug-In that allows elements in your document to “pop in” when they are scrolled into view.
 Either from the bottom (default), the left or the right.

+When the page is scrolled back to the very top, and then scrolled back down, the elements will pop into view again.

 ## _BASIC SETUP_:
 You need to have two things: